Miloš Ninković: 2015–17: Arrival and league champions

 In January 2017, Ninković continued his excellent form, scoring a goal against last season reigning double winners Adelaide United and assisting Filip Hološko to win The Big Blue derby to increase his side's unbeaten run to 17.
 On 1 April, Ninković was awarded the Alex Tobin Medal, being voted the best player from Fox Sports Australia after accumulating 11 Man of the Match awards during the season.
-On 15 April, Ninković scored a goal in a 2–0 against Newcastle at Allianz Stadium to win the Premiership for his side, the first they have won since 2009–10.
-Additionally, his side broke a league record after amassing 66 points in the league – beating Ange Postecoglou's Brisbane Roar side by a point.
-For his contributions and performances for his side, Ninković was awarded the Johnny Warren Medal (the first Sydney FC player to do so) with 9 goals and 11 assists to his name.
+On 15 April, Ninković scored a goal in a 2–0 victory against Newcastle at Allianz Stadium to win the Premiership for his club, the first they have won since 2009–10.
+His club also broke a league record after amassing 66 points in the league – beating Ange Postecoglou's Brisbane Roar side by a point.
+For his contributions and performances for his side, Ninković was awarded the Johnny Warren Medal with nine goals and eleven assists to his name, being the first Sydney FC player to do so.
 On 7 May, he achieved a double with Sydney FC, winning the Grand Final against rivals Melbourne Victory, via a penalty shootout with Ninković scoring the decisive penalty.
 After speculation of leaving, possibly to move back to Serbia, Ninković was re-signed as a marquee player for an annual salary of $1,300,000, replacing Filip Hološko who later departed.
 On 10 May, he was awarded the A-League Players' Player of the Year and Members' Player of the Year award – becoming the third player in Sydney FC to have won three awards in a season after Miloš Dimitrijević and Matthew Jurman.
 He was one of the six Sydney FC players named in the PFA team of the season.